archiemaini/bee_proj_1/project/README.md

 # Simple Web Development Project

-This is a basic web development assignment created using HTML, CSS, and Vanilla JavaScript.
+This is a basic web development assignment created using HTML, CSS, and JavaScript.
 It contains a login page and a weather dashboard that fetches live data from OpenWeatherMap.

 ## Project Structure